-- A. Member meets the criteria for initial approval. - B. Member has experienced a reduction in severity and/or duration of attacks when the requested medication is used to treat an acute attack. - C. Prophylaxis should be considered based on the attack frequency, attack severity, comorbid conditions, and member's quality of life.
+- A. Member meets the criteria for initial approval. - B. Member has experienced a reduction in severity and/or duration of attacks when the requested medication is used to treat an acute attack. - C. For members who have had more than 12 severe attacks or more than 24 days of severe symptoms in the last 12 months, prophylaxis treatment should be considered.